mikecroucher/awesome-MATLAB/README.md

 * [GNU Octave](https://www.gnu.org/software/octave/) - GNU Octave is a high-level interpreted language, primarily intended for numerical computations.
 It can run many MATLAB programs unmodified.
 * [Scilab](http://www.scilab.org/) - Scilab is free and open source software for numerical computation providing a powerful computing environment for engineering and scientific applications.
 * [FreeMat](http://freemat.sourceforge.net/) - FreeMat is an open source MATLAB interpreter for a subset of the MATLAB language.

+## Miscellaneous Free Toolboxes
+*High quality free toolboxes in subject areas that don't yet have their own section*

+* [Chebfun](http://www.chebfun.org/) - Chebfun is an open-source package for computing with functions to about 15-digit accuracy.
+* [IFISS](http://www.maths.manchester.ac.uk/~djs/ifiss/) - IFISS is a graphical package for the interactive numerical study of incompressible flow problems which can be run under Matlab or Octave.
+* [Wavelab](http://statweb.stanford.edu/~wavelab/Wavelab_850/index_wavelab850.html) - WaveLab is a collection of Matlab functions that have been used by the authors and collaborators to implement a variety of algorithms related to wavelet analysis.
+* [emgr](http://gramian.de) - Empirical gramian framework for model reduction and system identification.
+* [VLFeat](http://www.vlfeat.org/) - The VLFeat open source library implements popular computer vision algorithms specializing in image understanding and local features extraction and matching.It is written in C for efficiency and compatibility, with interfaces in MATLAB for ease of use, and detailed documentation throughout.
+* [MatConvNet](http://www.vlfeat.org/matconvnet/) - MatConvNet is a MATLAB toolbox implementing Convolutional Neural Networks (CNNs) for computer vision applications.
+It is simple, efficient, and can run and learn state-of-the-art CNNs.
+Many pre-trained CNNs for image classification, segmentation, face recognition, and text detection are available.
+* [Piotr's Image and Video Toolbox](https://github.com/pdollar/toolbox) - This toolbox is meant to facilitate the manipulation of images and video in Matlab.
+Its purpose is to complement, not replace, Matlab's Image Processing Toolbox, and in fact it requires that the Matlab Image Toolbox be installed.

 # Resources